FKay12/FKay12/README.md

 - 👋 Hi, I’m @FKay12
 - 👀 I’m interested in Tech Design.
 Web Design, UX Design and video editing
 - 🌱 I’m currently learning How to build better websites and furthering my knowldge in design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on UX/UI and Web Design Projects
-- 📫 How to reach me
+- 📫 How to reach me fkdigital12@gmail.com

 <!---
 FKay12/FKay12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.